-The River to River Wildlife Corridors project aims to assist the long term survival and conservation of small birds in the City of Ryde and Hunters Hill areas through improvement of identified habitat areas.
+After 3 exciting and engaging years, the River to River Wildlife Corridors project has now closed.
+The grant funded project aimed to assist small native birds and other fauna in the City of Ryde and Hunters Hill corridor areas through improvement of habitat areas.

-Residents who live directly along the project corridor zones were invited to attend the event which included workshops on:
+Council’s focus of engaging Residents through planting events in the local area helped the community to learn about planting for habitat structure within their own gardens that would also support the habitat.
+Residents who live directly along the project corridor zones were invited to attend the events which included workshops on:

 - How to create habitat for small birds and fauna within their garden

 - Local small native birds.

 Final Project Outcomes